Updated October 28, 2018.

 Undecided, as yet: Whether Kelly will air at 9 a.m.
 ET/PT — bridging the gap between the first two hours of Today and the lighter fourth hour featuring Hoda Kotb and Kathie Lee Gifford — or at 10 a.m., in which case Kotb and Gifford’s giggle-fest would move an hour earlier.
 The current 9 a.m. hour, fronted by Al Roker and Tamron Hall, will disappear by fall in either event, though both are expected to remain at the network.

-Rumors that Megyn Kelly was fired by NBC before her show began are false.
+Rumors that Megyn Kelly was fired by NBC before her show even began remain false.